Older Adult Care: Strategies to Improve Nutrition

 Online Continuing Education Course

-Geriatric care CEU course focusing on nutrition in older adults.
-Recognizing signs of poor nutrition, performing a nutritional assessment for seniors, treatment options for improving nutrition, and evaluating the success of nutrition interventions for the elderly.
+Geriatric care CEU focusing on nutrition in older adults.
+Continuing education course on recognizing signs of poor nutrition, performing a nutritional assessment for seniors, treatment options for improving nutrition, and evaluating the success of nutrition interventions for the elderly.

 Course Price: $22.00